vectorgrp/xcp-lite/README.md

 Use CANape to observe rayon workers calculating a mandelbrot set line by line

 ### tokio_demo
-Demonstrates using the XCP server tokio task (xcp_server::xcp_task) with tokio::net::UdpSocket, no threads running in xcplib anymore
-TCP not implemented yet
-Demo the usual measurement and calibration operations
-Demo which visualizes multiples tokio tasks start and stop executing in the tokio worker thread pool (similar to rayon_demo)
+Demonstrates using XCP in an async tokio base application Demo which visualizes multiples tokio tasks start and stop executing in the tokio worker thread pool (similar to rayon_demo)

 ### point_cloud_demo